datacommonsorg/docsite/glossary.md

 ## Term List

+- **DCID**

+A unique identifier itemizing and classifying an entity in the Data Commons graph.
+For example, Austin, Texas, has a DCID of 'geoId/4805000', while the plant species _Austrobaileya scandens_ has a DCID of 'dc/bsmvthtq89217'.

 - **[Statistical variable](https://datacommons.org/browser/StatisticalVariable)**

 Any type of metric, statistic, or measure that can be measured at a place and time.
 Examples include median income, median income of females, number of high school graduates, unemployment rate, or prevalence of diabetes.